thesadru/genshinstats/README.md

 ## submodules
 ### wishes
 Gets your wish history.
-For this you must first open the history/details page in genshin impact, you can find the page in the wish menu on the bottom left.
+For this you **have to open first the history/details page** in genshin impact, you can find the page in the wish menu on the bottom left.
 The script is then able to get your authkey by itself and fetch the data with it.
 ```py